IRA Calculator

 ❓ Frequently Asked Questions

-An IRA is a tax-advantaged retirement account you open independently.
-Anyone with earned income can contribute to a Traditional IRA.
-The 2024 limit is $7,000 ($8,000 for those 50+).
-Unlike a 401k, IRAs are not employer-sponsored - you open them with any broker or bank.
+An Individual Retirement Account (IRA) is a tax-advantaged account you open yourself (not through an employer) for retirement savings.
+Anyone with earned income (wages, salaries, self-employment income) can contribute to a Traditional IRA.
+For 2024, the contribution limit is $7,000 ($8,000 for those 50+).
+Unlike a 401k, IRAs are not offered through employers - you open them with a broker or bank of your choice.

 For 2025, the IRA contribution limit is $7,000 per year ($8,000 if age 50 or older, due to the $1,000 catch-up contribution).
 This limit applies across all your IRAs combined (traditional + Roth).
 Income limits apply to Roth IRA contributions and Traditional IRA deductibility if covered by a workplace plan.